TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/NODEJS-EXPRESS-SEQUELlZE-JWT-AUTH/README.md

 ## Additional Services

-You can use them for test purposes but all ready these services has been implemented for properties services so ignore these below one.
+You can use them for test purposes but already these services have been implemented for properties services so ignore these below one.

 **GET** /api/test/all - Retrieve public content